Executive Training on Sustainable Investments in Agriculture

 The Honorable George Wisner, Executive Director, National Investment Commission, Liberia on behalf of Ms. Monen Jacquelynn Duoe (Special Assistant to Hon.
 Wisner): “I am pleased to present my compliments and to extend, on behalf of the National Investment Commission of Liberia, thanks and appreciation ….
 Ms. Monen Jacquelynn Duoe has since returned and is imbued with a lot of confidence to help us move our development agenda forward.”

-If you have any questions about the program or if you would be interested in sponsoring participants for the 2021 program, please contact us at email@example.com.
+If you have any questions about the program or if you would be interested in sponsoring participants for the 2024 program, please contact us at [email protected].